FACT

 BabyBAW

-BabyBAW (Best of All Worlds) is an NSF-funded EAGER program, part of the NSF 2026 Idea Machine.
+BabyBAW (Best of All Worlds) was an NSF-funded EAGER program, part of the NSF 2026 Idea Machine.
 We draw direct inspiration from developmental psychology to build architectures and platforms that combine neural networks, symbolic reasoning, and embodied simulation for their respective strengths (the "Best of All Worlds" approach).
-BabyBAW uses the VoxWorld Platform as its simulation engine and we prototype and develop various diverse tasks to test the BAW architecture(s) on, allow BAW agents to explore and learn in a manner similar to a human infant.
+BabyBAW uses the VoxWorld Platform (developed during Communicating with Computers) as its simulation engine and we prototype and develop various diverse tasks to test the BAW architecture(s) on, allow BAW agents to explore and learn in a manner similar to a human infant.

 In the image below, BabyBAW learns to stack two blocks in just a few minutes by attending to the height of the structure it builds.
 Veridical knowledge of parameters like height are one of the advantages provided by embodied simulation methods.